kurone-kito/dantalion/packages/dantalion-i18n/README.md

 - Type: `ResourcesAccessor<PersonalityType, Genius>`
 - The [`Genius`](../dantalion-core#genius) type is a string literal union type provided by the `@kurone-kito/dantalion-core` library.

+### `lifeBase`

+The instance provides a set of functions that retrieve human-readable resources related to the base of ego type.

+- Type: `ResourcesAccessor<string, LifeBase, string>`
+- The [`LifeBase`](../dantalion-core#lifebase) type is a string literal union type provided by the `@kurone-kito/dantalion-core` library.

 ### `management`

 The instance provides a set of functions that retrieve human-readable resources related to risk and return thinking in specific people.